Limousin: History

-Limousin is one of the traditional provinces of France.
-Its name derives from that of a Celtic tribe, the Lemovices, who had their capital at Saint-Denis-des-Murs and whose main sanctuary was recently found in Tintignac, a site which became a major site for Celtic studies thanks to unique objects which were found – such as the carnyces, unique in the whole Celtic world.
+Limousin was one of the traditional provinces of France.
+Its name derived from that of a Celtic tribe, the Lemovices, who had their capital at Saint-Denis-des-Murs and whose main sanctuary in 2004 was found in Tintignac, a site which became a major site for Celtic studies thanks to unique objects which were found – such as the carnyces, unique in the whole Celtic world.

 Viscount Aimar V of Limoges (c.
 1135 – c.
 1199) was a notable ruler of the region.

 Language

 Until the 1970s, Occitan was the primary language of rural areas.
-There remain several different Occitan dialects in use in Limousin, although their use is rapidly declining.
-These are:
+There remained several different Occitan dialects in use in Limousin, although their use was rapidly declining.
+These were: